 Bold City Brewery | Jacksonville, FL

-Bold City will be hosting their sixth annual St. Patrick’s Day Flip Cup Tournament on Saturday, March 15.
-They’ll also be serving up some special St. Paddy’s Day pub grub this year, including Irish stew, cabbage and mashies and beer bread.
+Bold City will be hosting their annual St. Patrick’s Day Flip Cup Tournament on Thursday, March 17.
+The winning team will receive bragging rights for an entire year and special Bold City Brewery prizes!
+They’ll also be serving up some special St. Paddy’s Day pub grub.

 Hardywood Park Craft Brewery | Richmond, VA